England

 HOW TO SPEND A WEEK IN LONDON

 How to spend a week in London.
-Having mostly travelled in developing countries on a shoestring budget of duct tape and hope, I want desperately to end that sentence with, “without breaking the bank” or “on a backpacker’s budget.”
-But London is expensive, and over a week in this overwhelming, impressive city, being cheap didn’t work out well for me for the first time in my life.
+Having mostly travelled in developing countries on a shoestring budget of duct tape and hope, I want desperately to end that headline with, “without breaking the bank” or “on a backpacker’s budget.”
+But London is expensive, and over a week in this impressive world-class city being cheap didn’t work out well for me for the first time in my life.
 Turns out, there isn’t always a way out of opening your wallet.

 Horse Guards Parade, London, telephone booth, travel